rrhuffy/hybristools/README.md

 Listen to local server logs
 ==
-Listen to `$HYBRIS_DIR/log/tomcat/console-yyyymmdd.log` and search for server startup log (or any other regex), then you can use pipe to execute things like init/update, warmup storefront/backoffice, change focus to IDEA/browser, play sound, send a notification etc.
+Listen to `$HYBRIS_DIR/log/tomcat/console-yyyymmdd.log` and search for server startup log (or any other regex), then you can use && to execute things like init/update, warmup storefront/backoffice, change focus to IDEA/browser, play sound, send a notification etc.
 ```shell
 # wait until server has been started
 ylisten --startup